IDIL ÇAKMUR

 Areas of interest:

 I’m curious about how we build a shared social world if we accept that we all live in “partly private, partly fabricated world”s, as Iris Murdoch would describe it.
 Especially nowadays, it’s hard to do justice to the difficulties in understanding one another and in embarking on joint projects, like a political community, if we underestimate the genuine and significant differences in how we each see the world.
+I approach these questions in my work by thinking about the interplay between our concepts and our perspectives.

-Public Writing
+Public Philosophy

 In the past, I’ve received a grant from Effective Ideas for blog writing and a political theory fellowship from the Hudson Institute.